How to buy a house in Canada (in 8 steps)

 Step 1: Save for a down payment

-- Smaller mortgage default insurance premiums
+- Lower or avoid mortgage default insurance premiums

-- More equity in your home
+- Build more equity in your home

-- A lower monthly mortgage payment
+- Reduce your monthly mortgage payment

-- Less interest paid over time
+- Pay less interest over time

-*Assuming a 5-year fixed mortgage rate of 4.29%.
+*Assuming a 5-year fixed mortgage rate of 4.09%.

-Step 2: Get organized
+Step 2: Get your finances ready

+While you’re saving for your home down payment, take the time to get your finances and paperwork organized.
 If you have any credit debt, student loan debt, car loans, or a line of credit with a balance, now is a great time to pay those off.
-Lowering your debt levels will have a positive impact on your credit score.
-It will also positively impact your debt service ratios, which are formulas your lender will use to determine how much to lend you.
-The less debt you have, the more you can comfortably borrow for your mortgage.
+Lowering your debt levels will have a positive impact on your credit score and debt service ratios – two key factors lenders use to determine how much they'll lend you.
+According to CMHC:

-- Current employment information such as a T4, pay stub or letter from employer
+- Current employment information, such as a T4, pay stub or letter from employer

-- Other sources of income like investments or business income
+- Other sources of income, like investments or business income

 - Savings and investment statements for the past 90 days